 You may only apply to one Penn Global Seminar per semester.
 If you would like assistance in selecting a Penn Global Seminar, please reach out to email@example.com to set up an advising appointment.

-Applications for the Fall 2020 courses are now open.
-The deadline to apply is April 27 at 10:00 pm EST. Interested in future PGS offerings?
+Applications typically open the semester prior to the start of each course in alignment with advanced registration.
 You are invited to join our mailing list to stay up to date on PGS opportunities, reminders about the application process, and other Penn Abroad programs.

 In order to be considered for a Penn Global Seminar, students must complete an application through PASSPORT.